Experience the elegance and excitement of an adventure with Above & Beyond Ballooning. Hot air balloon rides are offered in NJ, NYC & PA.

 When do our balloon flights depart?

-We only launch twice a day - at sunrise and 2 hours before sunset.
+We can only launch twice a day, weather permitting - at sunrise and 2 hours before sunset.
 These times are when the winds are calmest to allow for a most enjoyable flight.
 During the middle of the day, it's usually too unstable to fly due to thermals and wind gusts.
 As an added bonus, sunrise & sunset are the most breathtaking times of day for balloon photography.
 The vivid light and rich color of the low sun on the horizon allows for many fantastic photo opportunities.

 For morning flights, we will meet at the launch site approximately 30 minutes before sunrise.
 In the afternoons, we generally meet two-and-a-half hours before sunset.
 Be sure to ask for the current meeting time when you call to confirm on the night before your morning flight or the day of your afternoon flight.